AnthonyOKC/automation-and-the-minimum-wage/README.md

 #### (Automated)

--   RunAllCode.R: Run the entire analysis from start to finish, including the resulting .pdf
+-   RunAllCode.R: Run the entire analysis from start to finish, including the resulting .pdf.

 -   RunDirectory.R: Each folder in /src/ contains this file, which will run that section of code in the correct order.

-NOTE: Doing so clears the corresponding /out/ directory to ensure output is produced by current code.
+**NOTE**: Using these scripts clears corresponding /out/ directories to ensure output is produced by current code.

 #### (Manual)

 The following describes the order to run the analysis from start to finish.

-0\) Run install_r\_packages.R if first-time running analysis.
-1) Clear
+0) Run install_r_packages.R if first-time running analysis.
-output from corresponding ./out folders to ensure all output is new.
-2) ./src/data-management 1. rti_clean_join.R 2. mw_clean_join_genvar.R 3.
+1) Clear output from corresponding ./out folders to ensure all output is new.
+2) ./src/data-management
+    1. rti_clean_join.R
+    2. mw_clean_join_genvar.R
+    3. cps_clean_join_genvar.R
+3) ./src/analysis/
-cps_clean_join_genvar.R 3) ./src/analysis/ 1. compute_rti_rsh.R 2.
+    1. compute_rti_rsh.R
+    2. regression_aggregated_rsh.R
-regression_aggregated_rsh.R 3. regression_disaggregated_rsh.R 4)
+    3. regression_disaggregated_rsh.R
+4) ./src/paper/
-./src/paper/ 1.
-Knit to PDF -> Automation-and-the-Minimum-Wage.Rmd
+    1. Knit to PDF -> Automation-and-the-Minimum-Wage.Rmd

 ## Directory Guide:

 -   ./ the Root Folder: The root directory.

 -   ./src folder: This is the 'source' folder.
-It contains all of your code files you develop during your analysis and the original datasets you begin your analysis with.
+It contains all of our code files we develop during our analysis and the original datasets we begin your analysis with.

 -   ./out folder: This is the output directory.
 We will put anything that we create by running a R script.
 For example, it can contain